Skip to main content

 To add Semgrep into your Buildkite pipeline:

-2. Copy the relevant code snippet provided in Sample Buildkite configuration snippet.
+2. Copy the code snippet provided in Sample Buildkite configuration snippet, making alterations if necessary for your environment.

 3. If you are using Buildkite to store the configuration, save the updated file.
-Otherwise, commit the updated configuration file into the /.buildkite folder within the target repository.
+Otherwise, commit the updated pipeline.yml file into the /.buildkite folder within the target repository.

 4. The Semgrep job starts automatically upon detecting the committed pipeline.yml file.
-You can also view the job through Buildkite's interface, by clicking your repository > Pipelines.
+Alternatively, if you are using the Buildkite UI, you can select New build.
+You can view the job through Buildkite's interface by clicking Pipelines > pipeline name.

 note

-These steps can be performed from within Buildkite's interface.
-From Buildkite's main page, click Pipelines > ➕ button to perform these steps within Buildkite's UI.
+These steps can be performed within Buildkite's UI.
+To do so, navigate to Buildkite's main page, and click Pipelines > New Pipeline.

 Sample Buildkite configuration snippet